 But when does feedback start to lose its relevance?
-Over time, it’s likely that your business and its customers will change.
+Over time, your business and its customers will likely change.
 Can you still rely on feedback from months or years ago to guide your customer satisfaction priorities?
 Also, should you let it affect your Net Promoter Score?

-In this post, we’ll look at how you should respond to feedback from your customers in both the short and long term.
-We’ll also talk about when you can safely delete or ignore feedback from your customers based on its age.
+In this post, we’ll look at how you should respond to feedback from your customers in both – short and long term.
+We’ll also discuss when you can safely delete or ignore customer feedback based on age.

 To get the most from NPS, act as quickly as possible

-People like to talk about simplicity as being the biggest strength of Net Promoter Score.
-After all, it’s a short survey that works specifically because it’s simple — an advantage with which longer, more detailed surveys can’t compete.
+People like to talk about simplicity as the biggest strength of the Net Promoter Score.
+After all, it’s a short survey that works precisely because it’s simple — an advantage with which longer, more detailed surveys can’t compete.

 However, another strength of NPS® is the speed at which it lets you collect feedback from your users, customers, and clients.

-Compared to traditional email or web-based surveys, which are designed to track satisfaction and sentiment in a macro sense, Net Promoter Score can be used to track the response to an extremely current, short-term event.
+Compared to traditional email or web-based surveys, which are designed to track satisfaction and sentiment in a macro sense, Net Promoter Score can track the response to an extremely current, short-term event.

-For example, you can use NPS tools like Retently to survey your customers on new additions to your product such as an updated design, new feature or recent upgrade.
-Since NPS is designed for fast, meaningful feedback, getting your customers’ thoughts on a new feature isn’t difficult.
+For example, you can use NPS tools like Retently to survey your customers on new additions to your product, such as an updated design, new feature, or recent upgrade.
+Since NPS is designed for fast, meaningful feedback, getting your customers’ thoughts on a new functionality isn’t difficult.

-This brings up an important aspect of using Net Promoter Score effectively.
-If you use NPS as a way to generate short-term, highly relevant feedback, you must act quickly to get the full benefits from the responses your customers provide.
+This brings up an essential aspect of using Net Promoter Score effectively.
+If you leverage NPS to generate short-term, highly relevant feedback, you must act quickly to get the full benefits from the responses your customers provide.

 After you close the loop, disconsider outdated responses

-Then, once you’ve successfully implemented their recommendations (and closed the loop with them by following up for their response), disconsider their feedback from your actual NPS score.
+Then, once you’ve successfully implemented their recommendations (and closed the loop by following up for their response), disconsider their feedback from your actual NPS score.

 Ignoring a specific NPS score given by your customers can feel like cheating, but in reality, it’s an intelligent move.
 After all, it makes very little sense (and provides very little value) to judge your business based on client or customer feedback that’s no longer relevant.
 However, there are situations when you might need that historical response later.
 Some products, including Retently NPS, give you the possibility to mark a score as ignored.
 It will not be considered when calculating your current overall NPS score, but you will still be able to access it later.

 It’s also an important move for your customer relations on a micro level.
 If you’ve solved a major problem and turned a Detractor or Passive into a Promoter of your product or service, there’s no reason to keep their old score as a measure of their sentiment.
-Most NPS platforms will automatically update your general NPS score with a customer’s latest response and you will no longer have to bother with manually dismissing old responses
+Most NPS platforms will automatically update your general NPS score with a customer’s latest response, and you will no longer have to bother manually dismissing old responses.

 Just remember to close the loop before you dismiss any customer score from your overall NPS.
-Disconsidering real feedback before you have a chance to act on it distorts your Net Promoter Score while ignoring it from your NPS as it becomes irrelevant gives you a more accurate and current state of your business.
+Overlooking genuine feedback before you have a chance to act on it distorts your Net Promoter Score.
+However, removing it from your NPS when it’s no longer relevant provides a more accurate and up-to-date reflection of your business.

 Keep “big picture” feedback to inspire long-term change